uber-web/math.gl/docs/articles/using-transformations.md

-# Transformations
+# Using Transformations

+> Note: This article is a work in progress.
+It has been included in the documentation in spite of not being completed, since it does provide some additional context for math.gl users.

-In math.gl transformations are managed by the `Matrix4` class.
-This is an overview of how that works.
-Note that while there is an [additional article](./'homogenous-coordinates.md') that provides more background about the additional transformations enabled when using 4x4 matrices, those transformations work in the same way from an API perspective as the ones described here.
+In math.gl transformations are usually managed by creating instances of `Matrix4` class, and this article is intended to be an overview of how that works in an application.

+There are additional articles [](./'homogenous-coordinates.md') that provides more background about the additional transformations enabled when using 4x4 matrices, those transformations work in the same way from an API perspective as the ones described here.

 # Types of Transformations